Digressive/HyperV-Backup-Utility/README.md

 ### 2024-03-08: Version 24.03.08

+* Fixed 7zip split files getting renamed and keeping file extension when short dates are used.
 * Added a verify operation for 7zip created archives as per [Issue 33](https://github.com/Digressive/HyperV-Backup-Utility/issues/33)
-* Overhauled the backup success/fail checks to work correctly.
-PowerShell variable scopes matter.
+* Overhauled the backup success/fail checks.
+They now work a lot more reliably.
-* Added check for the work dir/backup dir to exist before trying to remove as this caused a script error because the directory didn't exist when trying to remove.
+* Added check for the work dir/backup dir to exist before trying to remove as this caused a script error.
-* Cleaned up some console and log file output.
+* Cleaned up console and log file output.

 ### 2023-09-05: Version 23.09.05